Medically reviewed by Drugs.com. Last updated on Jul 23, 2020.

 Edex: Reconstitute with NS; use immediately following reconstitution.
 Discard any remaining solution in cartridge.

 Caverject Impulse: Supplied as a disposable, single-dose, dual chamber syringe system.
+Wipe the intended injection site with an alcohol swab prior to injection.
 After attaching the provided needle assembly, select dose and inject into the dorsolateral aspect of the proximal third of the penis, avoiding visible veins; alternate side of the penis for injections.
 Compress the site of injection with an alcohol swab or sterile gauze for 5 minutes after administration.

 Caverject Impulse: Store unreconstituted product at 20°C to 25°C (68°F to 77°F); excursions permitted between 15°C and 30°C (59°F and 86°F).
 Following reconstitution, store at 2°C to 25°C (36°F to 77°F) and use within 24 hours (do not freeze).
 Discard any unused solution.